erikchomez/TheRealFarmerJohn/docs/final.md

 Although this approach worked, and the agent was able to harvest crop at the end.
 It wouldn't translate well to the actual gameplay mechanics.
 If the agent were to stand still and wait for crops to grow, it exposes itself to potential mob attacks if it does so during the night.
 Also, staying still prevents the agent from learning and collecting rewards by hoeing dirt and planting seeds.

 ### Converging Skills Curriculum
-As our first approach was unable to establish the connection between sowing seeds and harvesting fully grown wheat in seperated and specified lessons, we attempted a new approach focusing on consistently pushing the agent towards proper harvesting within segmented lessons.
+As our first approach was unable to establish the connection between sowing seeds and harvesting fully grown wheat in separated and specified lessons, we attempted a new approach focusing on consistently pushing the agent towards proper harvesting within segmented lessons.

 We trained the agent in the following steps: